 - 65 and older: 7–8 hours a day

 Common sleep challenges

-More than 33% of adults aren’t getting enough sleep, according to the American Centers for Disease Control and Prevention.
-If you’ve ever struggled through a night (or five) of tossing and turning, you probably know that great sleep isn’t always as easy as hitting the sack and shutting off the lights.
+One in three Canadian adults ages 35-64 aren’t getting enough sleep, according to the Centers for Disease Control and Prevention.
+If you’ve ever struggled through a night (or five) of tossing and turning, you probably know that great slumber isn’t always as easy as hitting the sack and shutting off the lights.
 Multiple factors can interfere with sleep, from an overheated bedroom and lack of daytime physical activity to underlying issues such as sleep apnea and stress.

-In broad comparisons of men and women, differences in sleep quality and quantity also crop up due to biological factors, says Mayank Shukla, MD, a sleep specialist and pulmonologist.
+In broad comparisons of men and women, differences in sleep quality and quantity also crop up due to biological factors, says Mayank Shukla, MD, a sleep specialist and pulmonologist in New York City.
 And when sleep disruptions occur, men and women tend to respond differently.
-Men often report physical fatigue and exhaustion after sleeping poorly, whereas women may be more likely to report emotional effects.
+Whereas men often report physical fatigue and exhaustion after sleeping poorly, women may be more likely to report emotional effects.